sy77777en/video_annotation_folk/labels_markdown/lighting_setup/shadow_pattern/index.md

 - Does the lighting in the video create defined shadow effects?

-- Are there noticeable gobo lighting effects forming patterns on the subject or background?
+- Are there distinct gobo lighting effects forming patterns on the subject or background?

 - Does the scene make use of shadows as a key visual element?